Humidity is a key part in what makes a terrarium such a valuable horticultural tool.

 When we’re talking about ways to humidify a terrarium, they tend to fall into two different categories.

-- Processes that can help you saturate the air but not increase maximum relative humidity.
+- Processes that can help you saturate the air.

-- Processes that can actually drive up the potential relative humidity figure.
+- Processes that can drive up the potential relative humidity figure.

 The type you need to employ will depend on your home and terrarium conditions.